 Students will receive a multiple degree awarded jointly by the partner institutions upon successful completion of the master programme, along with a diploma supplement issued by those institutions.

-All students spend the first semester of the first year of the master in UCLouvain.
-In their mobility schemes, students should spend a teaching semester in at least two different partners institutions.
-It is also possible to spend a teaching semester in each of the three partners institutions.
+All students spend the first semester of the first year of the master's in UCLouvain.
+In their mobility schemes, students should spend a teaching semester in at least two different partner institutions.
+It is also possible to spend a teaching semester in each of the three partner institutions.

 Mobility, joint master in EU public governance